 Attending office hours is optional but highly recommended if you need extra assistance.

 • Participating in discussion forums:

-Participation in discussion will be a part of your Participation grade, as mentioned earlier in the syllabus.
-There will also be general discussion forums set up for each week where you can post questions about weekly content or about the course.
-Posting questions and/or responding to questions posted by your peers in our general forums is strongly encouraged, but it is not required.
+Participation in discussion is optional, but strongly encouraged.
+There will be general discussion forums set up for each week where you can post questions about weekly content or about the course.

 • Checking-in: